“I would rather be right than President.”

 Princeton has a looooooooong history with government and politics.
-In fact, this topic has its own Wikipedia page.
 Two of Princeton’s earliest students included James Madison and Aaron Burr, with the latter being a forgotten figure until interest in him was revived through the Hamilton musical.
 The University’s political alumni also includes: Woodrow Wilson (first president of the university before becoming President of the United States), John F. Kennedy (did not earn a degree), John Foster Dulles, Samuel Alito, Elena Kegan, Sonia Sotomayor, Michelle Obama, Ted Cruz, and Delaware’s own Governor Pierre S. du Pont IV.
 There are still so many more alumni who served in Congress that even this topic has its own Wikipedia page.
 Princeton is definitely a political powerhouse that has given this country a plethora of leaders from all across the spectrum.
 As someone who has enjoys reading about politics, I left my primary interest, science, to my academics and plan to explore this second interest through extracurricular activities.

 Two institutions at Princeton have churned-out these politicians: the Woodrow Wilson School and the American Whig-Cliosophic Society.
 I cannot comment too much on the first, as I am not majoring in it, but I can explain the second.
 The Whig-Clio, its abbreviated name, has existed for centuries at Princeton.
 It was originally created by James Madison and Aaron Burr as two separate debating clubs, and then they merged in 1928.
 Today, it holds general debates that are open to all as well as intra-party debates where only party members debate a singular ideological issue.
 These occur in Whig Hall’s Senate chambers.
 The Whig Party consists of left-leaning liberal students while the Clio claims the conservative right.